daniel-rusu/pods4k/immutable-arrays/README.md

 range, such as when storing IDs, counters, prices in cents, etc. Even use-cases with tiny values might bypass the cache if they're created by calling the constructor, such as via generic reflection utilities etc.

-Using `P` as the percentage of `Int` values that are cached, the Immutable Array weighted average memory reduction is `cachedMemoryReduction*P + uncachedMemoryReduction*(1 - P)`.
+The effective memory reduction can be quantified as `cachedMemoryReduction x P + uncachedMemoryReduction x (1 - P)`, where P is the percentage of cached `Int` values.
 From the memory charts, the memory reduction is 1 or 5X with JVM pointer compression enabled and 2 or 8X without, so the weighted average is:

 * Compressed oops enabled: `1*P + 5*(1 - P)` = `5 - 4P`
 * Compressed oops disabled: `2*P + 8*(1 - P)` = `8 - 6P`